wp-plugins/masjidnow/readme.txt

 Email me through the contact form at [masjidnow.com](http://masjidnow.com)

 == Changelog ==

+= 1.5.7 =
+* Made monthly tables take up 100% of width.

+= 1.5.7 =
+* Made shortcode more robust by adding error checks for timezone.
+Also added title attribute to mobile icon links.

 = 1.5.6 =
 * Reduced cache duration to 1 day from 15.
 Fixed big with "timings from" message showing incorrectly.